Simon Gandevia: Replication crisis

 In the article published in The Conversation titled, "We need to talk about the bad science being funded", Gandevia highlights the replication crisis in modern science.
 Citing a statistic from the magazine Nature which finds some, 90% of 1576 researchers surveyed believe in a replication crisis.
 Gandevia stresses that ‘a high rate of [...] false discoveries’ and ‘low statistical power to identify a genuine discovery’ poses harms to published scientific literature.

 Gandevia mentions that many researches are ‘fiddling [with] the primary hypothesis’ after research has been completed or after statistically significant results have been found.
 He emphasizes the use of the ‘publish or perish’ paradigm in science, which hinders academic progress by selectively publishing only favourable or statistically significant results.
 To counter this problem, he has advocated for the introduction of appropriate publication channels to make research data open-source.

 Gandevia also addresses the need to fund what he describes as correct research studies.
 He has expressed that the view that research funding should go to studies pursuing the discovery of novel information in favour of studies that have low statistical power and limited relevance to the scientific majors.
 He has attributed the use of substandard practices in research to the intense competition that exits in academia.
 Gandevia has suggested that 'Good science loses out when bad science gets the funding.'
 He has emphasized the need to impose a strict selection criteria that involves a careful assessment of the impact of potential studies by the government and other funding bodies for providing funds.

+In 2023, Gandevia and collaborators launched Retractions Australia, an online resource dedicated to highlighting data regarding scientific retractions.
+Gandevia continues to advocate for high scientific standards and has "increasingly strong concerns about the direction of the country’s research establishment".